 i) maintaining a separation between sacred and profane,

 ii) laying down a system of beliefs for the faithful,

 iii) setting up a system of rules that forbid certain ways of acting.

 Basically, emphasizing on the separation and demarcation between the two realms, sacred and profane.
 The former which is highlighted by its transcendental and extraordinariness and the later that of the everyday mundane activities and this form of distinction between the two realms is most distinctive and common in most society.

-Therefore, for Durkheim religion is a source of understanding the social world, the binding forces of social structure, and the development of communal emotion based on the social belief and rituals conducted in a particular group or society.
+As a result, religion, according to Durkheim, is a source of understanding the social world, the binding forces of social structure, and the development of communal emotion based on social beliefs and rituals practiced in a specific group or society.
 This forms the basis of development and maintaining collective solidarity in a society, sui generis which for him is an entity itself.